 International Literacy Day will be celebrated on September 8, and Fond du Lac Literacy Services is celebrating by joining the statewide 1200 Tutors in 12 Weeks campaign.
 The annual campaign, organized by Wisconsin Literacy, runs from Literacy Day to December 1, drawing attention to the need for volunteer tutors and donations.

 If you know what sesquioxidizing* is, you need to sign up right away for the Fond du Lac Literacy Services Scrabble Bee on October 3.
 Because if you do understand the art of sesquioxidizing, you probably already know that the word is on record as being the highest-scoring-ever in a game of Scrabble.

 But if you’re like 99.99 percent of humanity, you’re more interested in having a good time and perhaps doing a good deed.
 These, too, will be on order at the Scrabble Bee at the Fond du Lac Public Library.

 Two artists will be highlighted in the Fond du Lac Artists’ Association Membership Show at the Fond du Lac Public Library Langdon Divers Gallery in August.
 Artists of the Year Judy Stephenson, a painter, and Kathy Perez, a jewelry artist, will have several pieces in the show along with others from the group’s membership.

 Retirement can be a great time of life, but understanding the intricacies of the paperwork can cause headaches.
-The library is offering a free class, When I’m 65, at 1 p.m.
-Tuesday, September 11.
+The Fond du Lac Public Library is offering a free class, When I’m 65, at 1:30 p.m.
+Tuesday, August 20.